Skip to main content

 Data holders and data consumers

-Data holders (or data providers) are organisations or entities that collect actual data directly from sources.
-For example, a hospital may collect health information directly from a patient, or the Ministry of Finance may collect economic data from businesses.
-In these examples, both the hospital and the Ministry of Finance are data holders.
+Data holders (or data providers) are organisations or entities that collect raw data directly from sources.
+For example, a hospital may collect health information directly from a patient.
 As a data holder, you are responsible for securely maintaining and disseminating data within your domain.

+Data users (or data consumers) are organisations or individuals that reuse data collected by data holders.
+For example, a researcher may use patient health data collected by hospitals for analysis.
 As a data consumer, you are responsible for using data in compliance with applicable laws and regulations.